szcompressor/cuSZ/README.md

 <details>
 <summary>
-How does cuSZ evolve over years?
+How does cuSZ evolve over the years?
 </summary>

 cuSZ and its variants use variable techniques to balance the need for data-reconstruction quality, compression ratio, and data-processing speed.
 A quick comparison is given below.